HackerYou/HYFallBootcamp2014/3-JavaScript/JS-cheat-sheet.md

     > whatever
     > But also, pshaw!

+##Stopping a function (return)

+We can use `return` to quit out of a function without executing any further code.

+    function singMeASong(){
+        console.log("I got my first real six string.");
+        return;
+        console.log("Played it 'til my fingers bled.");
+    }

+    singMeASong();

+logs:

+    > I got my first real six string.

+We can also use return to make our function give back a value when it's called.

+    function bakeACake(){
+        //do some cake baking things
+        return "oreo cheesecake";
+    }

+    var myCake = bakeACake();
+    console.log(myCake);

+logs:

+    > oreo cheesecake

 ##Arrays

 A grouped collection of items, ordered by a numeric index.
+You can think of an array as a fancy variable that can hold more than hold multiple things.

 ###Define an empty array